Buying Guide for Mobility Transfer Aids

 • Gather the necessary equipment, such as a gait belt, transfer board, or powered lift.

-• Have the patient stand with a gait belt around their waist, head, and upper body elevated above the bed or chair height.
+• Have the patient stand with a gait belt around their waist, head, and upper body above the bed or chair height.

 • Place one hand on the patient’s shoulder and the other on the gait belt, and lift them up and toward you.